 The IUCN guidelines suggest that either captive or wild individuals can be considered as a source of individuals for reintroductions.
-Currently there is no shortage of wild lions for reintroduction efforts for lions from eastern and southern Africa (P. I. melanochita) or any evidence of success in reintroducing captive lions into a wild environment (Hunter et al. 2013) and therefore wild individuals are preferred for reintroductions.
+Currently there is no shortage of wild lions for reintroduction efforts for lions from eastern and southern Africa (P. l. melanochita) or any evidence of success in reintroducing captive lions into a wild environment (Hunter et al. 2013) and therefore wild individuals are preferred for reintroductions.
 There have, however, been some practical complications regarding sourcing the appropriate wild lions for reintroductions (Box 6.8.2).
-Conservation breeding programmes may have to be considered as source populations, especially for P. I. leo, where healthy free-living source populations are less available.